Sparse bounds for maximal triangle and bilinear spherical averaging operators

 \subsection{Proof of Theorem \ref{thm1} using Lemma \ref{lem1}.}

 We proceed as in \cite{RSS}.
-We can assume WLOG that $f, g, h$ are nonnegative and by monotone convergence it is enough to prove the result for bounded, compactly supported functions.
+We can assume WLOG that $f, g, h$ are nonnegative.
 This proof is essentially a modification of the proofs of Lemmas \ref{lem1} and \ref{lem6}.
 Specifically, we will proceed as in the proof of Lemma \ref{lem1} and will prove a version of Lemma \ref{lem6} that holds when $f,g$ are bounded, compactly supported functions: We will show that with these modified hypotheses of Lemma \ref{lem6}, if $\mc{H}$ is a collection of dyadic subcubes of a fixed dyadic cube $Q_0$ and $\mc{H}$ contains $Q_0$, then there is a sparse subcollection $\mc{S}$ of $\mc{H}$ such that

-We first assume that $f= 1_F$ is compactly supported and measurable, and begin by constructing the families of cubes $\mc{E}_{Q_0}\se \mc{H}$ and $\mc{D}_0\se\mc{H}$ as in the proof of Lemma \ref{lem6}, starting with $\mc{F} = \mc{H}$.
+We first assume that $f$ is a bounded compactly supported function and $g=1_G$ is a compactly supported characteristic function with $G$ measurable, and begin by constructing the families of cubes $\mc{E}_{Q_0}\se \mc{H}$ and $\mc{D}_0\se\mc{H}$ as in the proof of Lemma \ref{lem6}, starting with $\mc{F} = \mc{H}$.
 Now by the recursive argument in the proof of Lemma \ref{lem6} it suffices to show that

 (In the proof of Lemma \ref{lem6} we got this by applying Lemma \ref{lem2}.)
 As in \cite{RSS}, in this case we start by approximating the function $f$ by

 Then we have by Lemma \ref{lem6} with $\mc{F}$ equal to the set $\mc{D}_0$ constructed here and with a triple of indices $(\ol{p}, q, r')$ with $\ol{p} < p$ (we can do this because we are using the $L^p$-improving property of the operator and we consider indices in the interior of the boundedness region),